The NSPCC launched the PANTS song and animation to help protect children from sexual abuse.

 - Missing Kids website provides the latest appeals on missing children; information for children who are missing or who are thinking of running away; and information on what their families and carers can do if a child in their care goes missing.
 There is also a new helpline 116 000 to support missing children and their families

 - In Cheshire East there is a Drug and Alcohol Issues advice service run by the NHS that you can self refer to.
-For more information please refer to our drug and alcohol problems page.
+For more information please refer to our drug problem or alcohol problem pages.

 - Talk to Frank is a national confidential advice service if you want to talk to someone about a drug issue.